Tencent/rapidjson/doc/stream.md

 const char* output = buffer.GetString();
 ~~~~~~~~~~

 When the buffer is full, it will increases the capacity automatically.
 The default capacity is 256 characters (256 bytes for UTF8, 512 bytes for UTF16, etc.).
-User can provide an allocator and a initial capacity.
+User can provide an allocator and an initial capacity.

 ~~~~~~~~~~cpp
 StringBuffer buffer1(0, 1024); // Use its allocator, initial size = 1024